From Continual Learning to SGD and Back: Better Rates for Continual Linear Models: Rates for Random-Order Continual Linear Regression and Kaczmarz

 \section{Rates for Random-Order Continual Linear Regression and Kaczmarz}

-This section focuses on improving the best upper bound known in prior continual learning literature on random orderings, summarized in \cref{tab:comparison}.
-Specifically, for with-replacement random orderings, \citet{evron2022catastrophic} proved a forgetting rate of $\mathbb{E}_{\tau} \left[ F_{\tau}(k) \right] = \bigO\!\prn{\frac{d-\rankavg}{k} }$ where $\rankavg\triangleq\frac{1}{T}\sum_{m} \rank(\X_m)$.
-Notably, this rate depends on the problem dimensionality $d$, raising concerns when generalizing insights from linear models to deep neural networks---which are often highly overparameterized (\eg in the NTK regime).
-Encouragingly, that paper only provided (implicitly) a $1/k$ lower bound for the worst-case forgetting, calling for further research into narrowing this gap.
+This section improves the best known upper bound: for random orderings with replacement, \citet{evron2022catastrophic} proved a forgetting rate of $\mathbb{E}_{\tau} \left[ F_{\tau}(k) \right] = \bigO\!\prn{\frac{d-\rankavg}{k} }$ where $\rankavg\triangleq\frac{1}{T}\sum_{m} \rank(\X_m)$.
+Notably, their rate depends on the dimensionality $d$, challenging the transfer of insights from linear models to highly overparameterized deep networks (\eg via the NTK regime).
+Encouragingly, they only provided a worst-case lower bound of $1/k$, calling for further research to narrow this gap.